xeroxinteractive/embedded-html-component-template/README.md

 Custom components should not be built for components that do not differ significantly

 ### Significant difference
-If the designed component is signficantly different from what exists already there are three choices:
+If the designed component is significantly different from what exists already there are three choices:

 1. Does a component exist that serves the same purpose already exist, and if so should that be updated to this new design? - *Update the existing Drupal component*
 2. Will this component be used in numerous places across the site? - *Build a new Drupal component*
 3. Is this component a one off to only be used in a limited number of places? - **This is the only case in which a Custom Component should be developed**

-The workflow in maintaining them is signficantly more complex and as a result they should be used sparingly.
+The workflow in maintaining them is significantly more complex and as a result they should be used sparingly.

 ## Quick start